-One of the greatest things about travel is that it requires planning.
+One of the greatest things about travel is that it requires planning, especially if you’re looking to travel to the Galapagos.
 Sometimes, this planning involves packing, logistics, flights, decisions, and much more; in fact, that is the beauty of travel.
-A doses of the unknown is also welcome when travelling, as it brings a feeling of exploration and adventure.
+A dose of the unknown is also welcome when traveling, as it brings a feeling of exploration and adventure.
 However, nothing beats the importance of planning a trip when it comes to calculating distances.
-Some will measure this in kilometres, others in miles, and others will measure travel in terms of weeks.
+Some will measure this in kilometers, others in miles, and others will measure travel in terms of weeks.
 No matter how you measure a trip, one thing is for sure: calculating the distance between point A and point B, and anything in between, is where the essence of travel lies.
 But, here comes the best part.
 What if I travel on water and land?
 Will it make any difference?
-Explorers back in the day figured this out, and designed a system to measure distance in open ocean, and a different one to measure distance on land.
+Explorers back in the day figured this out and designed a system to measure distance in the open ocean, and a different one to measure distance on land.
 But, why two measuring units?
-There’s very interesting science behind this, and you’ll love it!
+There’s a very interesting science behind this, and you’ll love it!

 A nautical mile is based on the circumference of planet Earth.
 If you were to cut the Earth in half at the equator, you could pick up one of the halves and look at the equator as a circle.
 You then divide that circle into 360 degrees, and a degree into 60 minutes.
 A minute of arc on planet Earth is 1 nautical mile.
 This unit of measurement is used by all countries, for both air and sea travel.

 A knot is a unit of measurement for speed.
 If you are traveling at a speed of 1 nautical mile per hour, you would be traveling at a speed of 1 knot.